seamless-protocol/leverage-tokens/docs/src/src/LeverageManager.sol/contract.LeverageManager.md

 ### _previewAction

-Previews parameters related to a deposit action
+Previews parameters related to a mint action

 *If the LeverageToken has zero total supply of shares (so the LeverageToken does not hold any collateral or debt, or holds some leftover dust after all shares are redeemed), then the preview will use the target collateral ratio for determining how much collateral and debt is required instead of the current collateral ratio.*

-*If action is deposit collateral will be rounded down and debt up, if action is withdraw collateral will be rounded up and debt down*
+*If action is mint collateral will be rounded down and debt up, if action is redeem collateral will be rounded up and debt down*

 ```solidity